 Cheapest money transfer providers - Our analysis

-We compared the exchange rates and fees for a AED 5,000 transfer across 8 UAE-based providers.
+We compared the exchange rates and fees for an 5,000 transfer across 8 UAE-based providers.
 This included digital wallets, telecom payment apps, exchange houses, and banks.
 All rates were collected during the same 15-minute window on the 20th of May.

 Key highlights:

-GBP: Careem Pay comes out on top.
-Choosing the worst provider would leave you with GBP 43 less, equivalent to around AED 212 lost.
+- GBP: Careem Pay comes out on top.
+Choosing the worst provider would leave you with GBP 43 less, equivalent to around 212 lost.

-Our top 3 ranking table based on sending AED 5,000
+Our top 3 ranking table - based on sending 5,000

 As always, do your own checks before you transfer and shop around (FX rates change quickly!).
 If you've seen better elsewhere, please let us know - we'd love to hear.